Imagine you’re a driving coach ready to give your driver some feedback.

 Understanding the Triggers: Why We Get Defensive

 We all have our buttons and in the heat of the moment those buttons can get pushed!
 When our “fight-or-flight” instincts kick in our brains basically shut down the logical part and prioritize survival.
+Intrastate ELD mandate in California set in 2024, Oregon to impose rule this year.

 It’s like we’re suddenly back in prehistoric times facing down a saber-toothed tiger!
+What is defensive driving?
+How to be a defensive driver.

 Think about it if you’re a coach with a strong safety mindset and you see a driver using their cell phone at the wheel your brain immediately goes into “threat mode.”
 This “saber-toothed tiger” response is a natural reaction but it can lead to poor communication and even escalate the situation.